mitmedialab/rr_audio_entrainer/README.md

     Default is the current working directory.
   - `-r USE_ROS`, `--use-ros USE_ROS`: Use a local microphone or an audio stream ROS from an Android mic (i.e., the robot).
 Default local mic.

+For the audio files to be streamed, for now, from the directory where your audio will be saved, you will need to run:

+`python -m SimpleHTTPServer`

+In the future, this functionality will be incorporated into the node itself.

 ### ROS messages